cicero78M/PenmasNews/README.md

 It demonstrates the core structure for a news production workflow app.
 Several features are represented as placeholder classes.

+When the app starts you will be presented with a simple login screen.
+Use the credentials `@papiqo` and password `12345` to log in as the `penulis` actor.

 ## Building the App

 This project uses Gradle.
 Because the Android SDK isn't bundled in this